aislab-hevs/DEXiRE/README.md

 ## project manager

-Thanks to the project manager [Davide Calvaresi]{mailto:davide.calvaresi@hevs.ch}, who support the development of this project.
+Thanks to the project manager [Davide Calvaresi](mailto:davide.calvaresi@hevs.ch), who support the development of this project.

 ## Contributors